ablab/spades/assembler/manual.md

 <a name="sec5"></a>
 # Citation
 If you use SPAdes in your research, please include [Nurk, Bankevich et al., 2013](http://link.springer.com/chapter/10.1007%2F978-3-642-37195-0_13) in your reference list.
 You may also add [Bankevich, Nurk et al., 2012](http://online.liebertpub.com/doi/abs/10.1089/cmb.2012.0021) instead.

-If you use PacBio or Nanopore reads, you may also cite [Antipov et al., 2015](http://bioinformatics.oxfordjournals.org/content/early/2015/11/20/bioinformatics.btv688.short).
+In case you perform hybrid assembly ussing  PacBio or Nanopore reads, you may also cite [Antipov et al., 2015](http://bioinformatics.oxfordjournals.org/content/early/2015/11/20/bioinformatics.btv688.short).

 If you use multiple paired-end and/or mate-pair libraries you may also cite papers describing SPAdes repeat resolution algorithms [Prjibelski et al., 2014](http://bioinformatics.oxfordjournals.org/content/30/12/i293.short) and [Vasilinetc et al., 2015](http://bioinformatics.oxfordjournals.org/content/31/20/3262.abstract).

 If you use plasmidSPAdes please cite [Antipov et al., 2016](http://biorxiv.org/content/early/2016/04/20/048942).

+For rnaSPAdes citation use [Bushmanova et al., 2018](https://www.biorxiv.org/content/early/2018/09/18/420208)</a>.

 For the information about dipSPAdes and truSPAdes papers see [dipSPAdes manual](dipspades_manual.html) and [truSPAdes manual](truspades_manual.html) respectively.